 - To provide a discipline option to out-of-school suspension and expulsion.

 - To provide students who strive to learn with an environment more conducive to learning without disruption of peers.

 - To provide an appropriate education in a learning, therapeutic environment.

 Some students are unable to conform to and operate within the traditional school setting.
 They are usually non-achieving and their disruptions are counterproductive to the goals of the school.
 They establish patterns of class removals, suspension, and consume enormous amounts of the schools’ time.
 There are other students who feel they socially do not fit into the school environment and, therefore, fail to attend school enough to be successful.
 As a result, students fall behind academically and need intensive intervention, which is not always available at the home school.

 After numerous efforts by school administrators to resolve disruptive and/or uncooperative behaviors, students in grades four (4) through twelve (12) may be referred to the Alternative School by school administrators.
 These efforts should include consultations with parents, counselors, teachers, and others with vested interests in the student.
 A clear record of frequent school infractions and attempts to resolve them should be present prior to referral to the Alternative School.

 The Judge of the Fayette County Juvenile Court also has the authority to order a juvenile under the Court’s jurisdiction to attend the Alternative School.

 The Alternative School will attempt to separate the younger students from the older ones as much as possible (by placing students in grades six through eight with one teacher and/or an aide and students in grades nine through twelve with a different teacher and/or aide in another area of the facility).
-Total enrollment should be no more than twenty-five (25) students.
+Total enrollment should be no more than sixteen (16) students.
 The school administrators will freely communicate with each other on the use of these slots.
 Students disruptive at the Alternative School may be referred to the Fayette County Juvenile Court.